 It’s also good to note that this one comes with five minifigures – Mickey, Minnie, Daisy, Donald, and Tinkerbell.
 They make it possible to recreate some classic park moments and are sought-after minifigures in and of themselves.
 This castle is the ultimate Disney build and one that’s definitely worth the time of anyone who really loves the Disney theme parks.

-The bigger of the two Death Star sets, this one is probably best known for being featured in virtually every LEGO Store display in the United States and being dropped during the course of Spider-man: Homecoming.
+The bigger of the two Death Starship sets, this one is probably best known for being featured in virtually every LEGO Store display in the United States and being dropped during the course of Spider-man: Homecoming.
 This massive piece is not just a huge build at 4,016 pieces, but it’s also one of the most fun sets that LEGO has ever made.